tetrode/chalkmark/README.md

     - ***bold+italic***: `***text***` or `___text___`
 - Code blocks fenced by backticks:  `` ```code``` ``
 - Blockquotes using a pipe-prefix syntax: `| quote` with nesting like `| | nested`
 - Tables using pipe syntax (GitHub-style).
 Table blocks are normalized: column widths are computed, cells are padded, and alignment markers (`:---`, `:---:`, `---:`) control left/center/right alignment.
-The separator line is rendered with dashes only (colons are not shown).

 Notes on header background bars (reversed theme):
 - When using the `reversed` theme, heading lines (h1–h6) are rendered with a colored background.